workfloworchestrator/pydantic-forms-ui/README.md

 Visit [http://127.0.0.1:3000][5] to view the generated form

+to also regenerate the pydantic forms ui package, also perform those steps in `pydantic-forms-ui/frontend/packages/pydantic-forms/`

 ## Contributing

 When setting up this repo to contribute initialize the pre-commit hooks using [pre-commit][6] (eq. `brew install pre-commit`).